openlookeng/hetu-core/hetu-docs/en/functions/binary.md

 **substr(binary, start, length)** -\> varbinary

-Returns a substring from `binary` of length `length` from the starting position `start`, measured in bytes.
-Positions start with `1`.
-A negative starting position is interpreted as being relative to the end of the string.
+Returns a substring from string of length `length` from the starting position `start`.
+Positive value of `start` indicates from the beginning of the string and negative indicates from the end of the string.

+e.g.

+substr('openLooKeng', 1, 4)
+returns "open"

+substr('openLooKeng', -7, 3)
+returns "Loo"

 **to\_base64(binary)** -\> varchar